Business Payroll Loans

 Bad Credit Loan

 We offer a selection of financing options for business owners with low credit scores.
 Borrowers don't need to sign a personal guarantee, which means your personal assets stay protected no matter what.
-At Clarify, a credit score of 500 or above is required to receive funding.
+At Clarify, one requirement for receiving funding is having a credit score of 500 or higher.

 SBA Loan

 During the COVID-19 pandemic, the Small Business Administration (SBA) offered a certain amount of funds to help small business owners.
-While PPP loans are no longer available, the SBA still offers long-term loan programs that can help cover payroll and other operating expenses.
+While PPP loans are no longer available, the SBA still offers long-term loan programs, including microloans and SBA loans that can help cover payroll, other operating expenses, and broader working capital needs.

 Compare Payroll Loan Types